cvitter/mattermost-standup-slash/README.md

 The following code is a Flask based adaptation of George Goldberg's (https://github.com/grundleborg) AWS Lambda based Standup Slash command: https://grundleborg.github.io/posts/mattermost-custom-slash-command-aws-lambda/

  **Import Note**: This application is not really designed for production use.
-It is meant only to demonstrate how to connect Mattermost and Jenkins together easily using commonly available tools like Python and Flask (http://flask.pocoo.org/).
+It is meant only to demonstrate how to build useful slash commands using commonly available tools like Python and Flask (http://flask.pocoo.org/).

 # Installing the Slash Command